Sign up for email news and updates about BART's Earthquake Safety Program.

 Citizens' Oversight Committee

 On November 2, 2004, Bay Area voters passed Regional Measure AA, which authorized BART to issue bonds for $980 million to make earthquake safety improvements to BART facilities in Alameda, Contra Costa and San Francisco counties.
-The measure also required BART to establish a Citizens’ Oversight Committee to verify that bond revenues are spent as promised.
+The measure also required BART to establish a Citizens’ Oversight Committee to monitor the progress and effective use of funding.